phartenfeller/gatsby-source-sqlite/README.md

 };
 ```

-If you have multiple columns with image url, pass down multiple values to `remoteImageFieldNames` and use `mysqlImages` in your graphql query, which will be an array of images.
+If you have multiple columns with image url, pass down multiple values to `remoteImageFieldNames` and use `SqliteImages` in your graphql query, which will be an array of images.

 ## Plugin options

 - **connectionDetails** (required): options when establishing the connection.
-Refer to [`mysql` connection options](https://www.npmjs.com/package/mysql#connection-options)
+Refer to [`Sqlite` connection options](https://www.npmjs.com/package/Sqlite#connection-options)
 - **queries** (required): an array of object for your query.
 Each object could have the following fields:

 | Field                   | Required? | Description                                                                                                                                                                                |